mati75/IdiotShell/README.md

 ### IDIOT SHELL
-Compile, and set the binary as shell in
+Compile and set the binary as shell in

 `/etc/shells`